towercity/Field-Recordings-Portfolio/README.md

 ##To implement
 - Make song stop playing not when modal is opened, but when closed
-- Transfer code to a popular framwework, for practice in understanding
+- Transfer code angular
+- Change modals into full pages, or at least tabs
-- Add sub-urls to modals
+- Add sub-urls to tabs